AllenNeuralDynamics/aind-file-standards/documentation_standards/code_ocean_capsule_doc_standard.md

 This ensures users can find the capsule and associated repo regardless of where they encounter it first.

+## Primary developers/maintainers

+There should be a list of people and email addresses to contact with questions about the capsule.
+This doesn't need to be a full list of contributors.
+Only a list of primary contacts.

 ## Input Data Structure

 The README must specify the expected input data structure.
 This is critical for pipeline usage, where the capsule will be processing new datasets.
 The documentation should include: